Dessert, Fruit

 Ingredients

 • All-purpose cream: Go for this one if you’re looking for that authentic Filipino mango float taste and texture.
-The resulting cake is much creamier, denser, and soft, similar to a very soft icing.
+The resulting cake is much denser, and soft, similar to a very soft icing.

-For this mango float, go for yellow mangoes such as Autolfo, Champagne, Philippine, Carabao, or Indian mangoes.
+Mangoes: You’ll need to go for yellow mangoes such as Autolfo, Champagne, Philippine, Carabao, or Indian mangoes.
+These mangoes are already naturally sweet with a very silky and soft texture.

 Prepare your mangoes by slicing around 2 mangoes into thin strips (for the topping), and dicing the other mangoes into cubes (for the filling).
 Set aside.